zugao/component-appcat/.github/PULL_REQUEST_TEMPLATE.md

       The PR has a meaningful description that sums up the change.
 It will be linked in the changelog.
 - [ ] PR contains a single logical change (to build a better changelog).
-- [ ] Update the documentation. *Don't forget to generate the CRD API!*
 - [ ] Categorize the PR by adding one of the labels:
       `bug`, `enhancement`, `documentation`, `change`, `breaking`, `dependency`
       as they show up in the changelog.